 Management Ph.D.
 Program

-- Our more macro-oriented faculty members conduct research in areas such as competitive behavior and competitive forbearance, betrayal and guilt (in macro contexts), knowledge transfer, new venture growth, organization design, organizational status, social cognition, and TMT decision making.
+Our faculty with interests in macro-oriented organizational phenomenon (Wally Ferrier, Dan Halgin, Zhi Huang, Ji Youn Kim, Ajay Mehra) conduct research in areas such as competitive behavior and competitive forbearance, corporate philanthropy, inter- and intra-organizational networks, organizational learning, innovation, technology entrepreneurship, organization design, organizational status, social cognition, and TMT decision making, among other topics.

 The department is home to the LINKS Center, the preeminent center for the study of social networks in organizations.
 As a result, in addition to traditional PhD coursework, doctoral students in our program develop expertise in network methods and theory via two seminar courses, a guest speaker program, hosting an annual workshop, and hosting a bi-annual small conference that attracts many of the top faculty in social network analysis from around the world.
 More information about the LINKS Center can be found at links.uky.edu.

 Our faculty are well-regarded within the organizational research community, as evidenced by having over 100,000 combined citations, organizing recurring conferences and workshops, and by serving as editors and on the editorial boards of journals such as Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Journal of Management, Organization Science, Strategic Organization, and Personnel Psychology.